AlmuHS/GNUMach_SMP/README.md

 ## Task done

-- Recover and update old APIC headers from Mach 4
+- Recovered and updated old APIC headers from Mach 4
-- Modify `configfrag.ac`
+- Modified `configfrag.ac`
 	+ Now, if `mach_ncpus > 1`, `NCPUS` will be set to 255
 - Integrated cpu detection and enumeration from acpi tables
 - Solved memory mapping for `*lapic`.
 Now It's possible to read the Local APIC of the current processsor.
 - Solved ioapic enumeration: changed linked list to array
 - Initialized *master_cpu* variable to 0
 - Initialized *ktss* for master_cpu
-- Enable cpus using StartUp IPI, and switch them to protected mode
+- Enabled cpus using StartUp IPI, and switched them to protected mode
+	+ Loaded GDT and IDT